BLavery/STM32F030F4P6-Arduino/README.md

 In any case, the library modules in this project should still be valid on an official support version.

+### 2019 - This is no longer being maintained by the original author.
+### Please feel free to fork, copy, adapt if you find it useable
+### However, there is now official support.

 ## Programming?

 The USB micro connector is for 5V power only, not USB data.
 (The chip does not support USB!)